bdoiron98/ISDS3105_fall18/assignments/assignment03_ggplot/README.md

     description of the dataset) using *inline code* to show the variable names.
 3. Plot a dot chart of premiums by losses.
-Map the count of drivers to the size of the dots.
+Map the count of drivers to the size of the dots
 4. Test what values from `state` are equal to “Louisiana” and assign the output to a new variable called \`Louisiana’ (logical)
 5. Map the variable “Louisiana” to `color`.
 That way, the dot referring